Adolescent literacy: Overview

-Developing adolescent literacy
+Development

 Literacy development begins at a young age, and the exact way it occurs will effect individuals into adulthood.
 The first three years of schooling are the most impactful on a child's literacy skills and fluency.
 Memory tasks developed in the first three years of primary school are important to the process of literacy development.
 These tasks include remembering lists, digits forwards and backwards, and short stories.
 The abilities developed in the first three years of schooling are important to developing literacy skills soon after.

 Literacy development in schools can be implemented with other subjects to maximize the effectiveness of the teachings.
 Reading and writing mutually reinforce one another and developing skills in either can benefit literacy skills overall.
 Classrooms that integrate both writing and reading instruction more regularly than others produce more developed literacy skills.
 Some schools in the United States are implementing science-literacy implementation as a coupled instruction.
 Students involved in this kind of literacy instruction have outperformed students receiving separated language and science instruction.

 The importance of literacy in society today can be reflected in the sheer amount of different strategies being implemented in schools and after-school programs with regards to literacy.
 Non-profit organizations, such as Reading Partners, work to aid students in their literacy development journey through outside tutoring supplemental to literacy teachings in school.
 Volunteer tutors work to bring young students literacy levels up through personalized reading and writing tutoring.
 Some schools in the United States implement school-wide literacy reform models to undergo a systematic approach to literacy development.
 Literacy reform models can include universal professional development for teachers, universal literacy materials and teaching strategies, as well as trained literacy coaches for the whole school.
 Systematic literacy reform models have proven to be effective in large urban school districts.

 Adolescent literacy development practices can also deeply involve parents and guardians.
 Some solutions to adolescent illiteracy range from teaching parents of students in high poverty schools how to book-read with their children, to encouraging parents to participate in their children's schooling by attending family-fluency workshops.
 Overall, the strategies that involve parental involvement and home practices have positive effects on students and their families.

 In the United States, literacy skills are closely related to educational attainment and quality of life.
 Literacy is a key predictor of future educational success and happiness.
 Illiteracy shares a close relation with unemployment in adulthood.